Dorian "Doc" Paskowitz: The First Family of Surfing

-After marrying his third wife, Juliette, Paskowitz and his new bride began a period of roughly 25 years of a transient bohemian lifestyle on the road.
-The couple produced nine children, and the entire family lived and traveled together in a succession of used camper vans.
-Paskowitz's personal philosophy about education and money and healthy lifestyle was imposed on his family.
+After marrying his third wife, Juliette Paez, they began a period of roughly 25 years of a transient bohemian lifestyle on the road.
+The couple produced nine children: eight sons and a daughter.
+The entire family lived and traveled together in a succession of used camper vans.
+His personal philosophy about education and money and healthy lifestyle was imposed on his family.

 None of the Paskowitz children were formally educated during their time on the road.
 Paskowitz's philosophy about the difference between knowledge and wisdom led him to believe that the formal education systems in all the countries of the world were not useful.
 He believed that achieving wisdom came from real experiences in the world, and from meeting and learning from everyday people.
 He believed formal education was dangerous to young minds, despite being a Stanford graduate and a professor at community colleges, including Palomar College in San Marcos, California.

 A consistent theme of health pervaded Paskowitz's approach to family life.
 Most mornings, the family ate a breakfast of multi-grain gruel (as one of his children described it), and they were all expected to improve their surfing skills on a daily basis.
 Several of Paskowitz's children reached a competitive level in surfing, winning contests and earning endorsement income.
+Son Israel "Izzy" Paskowitz was the U.S. Longboarding Champion in 1989.

 Dorian had nine children with Juliette Paskowitz, including son Salvador Paskowitz, who is an American screenwriter and producer, and sons Adam and Josh Paskowitz of the band The Flys.